How do I find a book?

 How do I renew my books?

-A: To renew books that you have checked out from HPU Libraries, you will need to log in to ‘My library account‘.
-If you have not logged in before, click on “Set/reset password” and enter your HPU username (without @highpoint.edu).
-You will then receive an email in your HPU inbox that will allow you to set up your password.
+A: To renew books that you have borrowed, you will need to log into ‘My library account‘.
+Use your HPU username (no @highpoint.edu) and password.
 Once you are logged in, you can see all the items you have checked out; click on the “Renew” button next to the item(s) you would like to renew.

 How do I place a hold?